Long-finned pilot whale: Current distribution

 Long-finned pilot whales are found in the North Atlantic (subspecies Globicephala melas melas), as well as the Southern Hemisphere (subspecies Globicephala melas edwardii).
 Those in the north are wide-ranging and have been observed off the coast of the eastern U.S. and Canada, across the Atlantic in places such as the Azores and the Faroe Islands, as well as down the western coast of Europe all the way to the Strait of Gibraltar and North Africa.
 In the southern ocean, long-finned pilot whales are thought to range from 19 to 60° S, but are commonly seen in the Antarctic Convergence Zone and other areas, showing that they go as far as 68° S. This species has been observed near sea ice in the Antarctic.

 Historical distribution

 Though there are only two recognized living subspecies, there was once a third that was found in the western North Pacific around Japan.
-These are thought to have died off sometime between the 8th and 12th century.
+These are thought to have died off sometime between the 8th and 12th centuries.
 This unnamed form was documented in historical literature and confirmed by the discovery of fossils in several locations of Japan, such as on Rebun Island and in Chiba Prefecture.
 Their biological niche after the extinction has likely been refilled by short-finned pilot whales, who are currently present in parts of this region.